M1S2/AssemblyInfoHelper/README.md

 ## Purpose

-The **AssemblyInfoHelper** gets and displays the assembly info of the assembly that calls this functions.
+The **AssemblyInfoHelper** gets and displays the assembly attributes of the assembly that calls this functions.
 This contains the following informations:
 - AssemblyTitle
 - AssemblyCompany